nofuss/songbook/Bass/notes.md

 X 9) NEW YEARS DAY by U2 A simple Adam Clayton line, 8th notes all the way.

-10) LIGHT MY FIRE by The Doors.
+X 10) LIGHT MY FIRE by The Doors.
 Nice 8th note bassline with lots of major and minor triads.

 11) MONEY FOR NOTHING by Dire Straits.
 I’ve got a feeling Sting might have played the bassline on this, it’s a nice 8th note riff kind of song.